FanPu1/bioinformatics-hub/README.md

   }
 ]
 ```
-### Predict motifs in protein or nucleotide sequences based on NCBI ACCESSION ids.
+### Predict motifs in protein or nucleotide sequences based on NCBI ACCESSION ids
 The ncbiMotifScanner module in BioinformaticsHub can predict/scan motifs on sequences if user provides the NCBI ACCESSION ids and patterns.
 #### Scan/predict protein sequnces based on NCBI accession ids
 ```